 Can I take them with other medications?

-It is important that you fully disclose any other treatments you are currently taking or have recently taken during consultation.
-If you are using other eye medication you should use that first and wait for 15 minutes, before administering Azyter eye drops.
+It is important that you fully disclose any other treatments you are currently taking or have recently taken during consultation with your GP.

 Our Eye Infection forum

 What’s the difference between the medications?